paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-014-miscellaneous.md

 Act of August 5, 1954, referred to in subsec. (a)(1)(C), is act Aug.
 5, 1954, ch.
 658, 68 Stat.
 674, as amended, which is classified generally to subchapter I (§ 2001 et seq.) of chapter 22 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Tables.

 This subchapter, referred to in subsec. (c)(1), was in the original “this Act”, meaning Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter (§ 450 et seq.).
+2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.

 The Federal Tort Claims Act, referred to in subsec. (c)(1), is title IV of act Aug.
 2, 1946, ch.
 753, 60 Stat.
 842, which was classified principally to chapter 20 (§§ 921, 922, 931–934, 941–946) of former Title 28, Judicial Code and Judiciary.
 Title IV of act Aug.
 2, 1946, was substantially repealed and reenacted as sections 1346(b) and 2671 et seq. of Title 28, Judiciary and Judicial Procedure, by act June 25, 1948, ch.
 646, 62 Stat.
 992, the first section of which enacted Title 28.
 The Federal Tort Claims Act is also commonly used to refer to chapter 171 of Title 28, Judiciary and Judicial Procedure.
 For complete classification of title IV to the Code, see Tables.
 For distribution of former sections of Title 28 into the revised Title 28, see Table at the beginning of Title 28.